 They were composed of many different groups and some of them survive to this day.

-Native American Genealogy Premium Collection Product Details:
+Native American Genealogy Premium Collection Rating and Details

 |Resources||A web seminar download, three video downloads and two digital downloads|

 |Price||Was $121.96 – Now $49.99 (saving $71.97 – save 59%)|

 Buying these 6 resources would normally cost you a $121.96.

 But buying this complete collection that contains a web seminar download, together with video and digital downloads altogether can give you a 59% saving.